 Amongst many profiles created by IHE, there is one major profile that serve to improve efficiency of health information sharing between different enterprises called “Cross-Enterprise Document Sharing Profile (XDS.b)” [27].
 The main goal of XDS.b profile is to allow enterprises that being a member of health document sharing network (called “XDS Affinity Domain”) to discover shared health document stored in the system of other enterprise via central registry (named “XDS Document Registry”).
 The XDS Document Registry register set of META-data attributes belong to each health documents to allow health information system to discover existing health document that stored within other organizations and able to systematically access the document using the information provided by META-data attributes.
 By specified format of transactions and method for each system to communicate with each other, XDS.b make sure that all the systems within the network can communicate with each other in the same way.
 This allow document consumer and user in the network to share health document with each other and put it to use as needed efficiently.

-Figure 1 Cross-Enterprise Document Sharing – b (XDS.b) [27]
+In Figure 1, each XDS “Actor” represent machine or software which take the role in XDS.b Profile.
+Health document and its META-data attributes initially generated from Document Source Actor such as X-ray machine, physician terminal, etc. The generated document and its META then store in Document Repository Actor via Provide & Register Document Set-b [ITI-41] transaction.
+The actor mostly referred to database or server which keep health document available and ready for usage in healthcare operation.
+After that, Document Repository Actor register META-data attributes of stored document to Document Registry Actor via Register Document Set-b [ITI-42] transaction.
+The META-data attributes will contain information essential for Document Consumer Actor to discover health document available within XDS Affinity Domain and enable interoperability between corresponding software.
+Document Consumer Actor will query for information of registered document in Document Registry Actor via Registry Stored Query [ITI-18] transaction.
+Document Registry then return query result to Document Consumer Actor via transaction following ITI-18 format.
+Eventually, Document Consumer Actor use information provided by query result to retrieve the document from its repository using Retrieve Document Set [ITI-43] transaction.
+It is expected that Document Repository Actor response to the request by sending copy of the document back to the Document Consumer Actor.
+For On-Demand Document Source, it is equivalent to Document Repository Actor as both are where Document Consumer retrieve those documents they seek.
+The only different is that On-Demand Document Source act as repository which will immediately generate health document at the time of request as the document only represent its subject at the time, while document stored within Document Repository represent event in health operation that already ended.
+For Patient Identity Source Actor, the actor acts as assistant for XDS Affinity Domain to identify identity of the same patient within the domain whose can be represent differently in each enterprise.
+This actor may not be necessary if XDS Affinity Domain already have policy or agreement which regulate that all enterprise in the domain must use the same identification to identify the same patient.
+With these XDS Actor and transaction deployed, it ensures that all enterprise within XDS Affinity Domain can achieve health document sharing with each other.

 Blockchain Technology